thunderbird/webext-docs/changes/beta76.rst

 accounts
 ========

-* Thunderbird 76 introduces the :ref:`accounts.MailIdentity` type for interacting with mail identities.
+* Thunderbird 76 introduces the :ref:`identities.MailIdentity` type for interacting with mail identities.
 Like the rest of the accounts API, it is mostly read-only as we believe that configuration of identities should only happen using the built-in UI.